The theater is a spiritual and social x-ray of its time.

 Other important names connected with Method Acting and Stanislavsky are Robert Lewis,

-Harold Clurman and the incredible Stella Adler, all of whom were inspired by Stanislavsky's personal search for truth and wonderment at the mystery of the human spirit.
+Harold Clurman and Sanford Meisner, all of whom were part of the Group Theater and inspired by Stanislavsky's personal search for truth and meaning in an increasingly industrialized world.

 "You can learn more in one of